pypeit/PypeIt/doc/wave_calib.rst

 By-Hand Calibration
 ===================

-If the automatic algorithm is faililng (heaven forbid), you can input a set of pixel, wavelength values as a crutch in your .pypit setup file.
+If the automatic algorithm is failing (heaven forbid; and you should probably raise an Issue on PYPIT if you are sure it isn't your fault), you can input a set of pixel, wavelength values as a crutch in your .pypit setup file.
 Here is the recommended approach:

 #.
 Run PYPIT with --debug_arc on.
 This will force the code to stop inside ararc.py